Will Twitter layoffs violate U.S. law?

 HAVE OTHER MUSK-RUN COMPANIES BEEN SUED UNDER THE WARN ACT?

 Tesla Inc was sued in Texas federal court in June for allegedly violating the WARN Act through an abrupt nationwide purge of its workforce, including 500 layoffs at a factory in Sparks, Nevada.
-The law firm behind that case, Boston-based Lichten & Liss-Riordan, also represents the Twitter workers who sued on Thursday.
-The firm did not immediately respond to a request for comment.
+Liss-Riordan also represents the workers in the Tesla case.
 Tesla has said it was merely "right-sizing" by firing poorly performing workers and not engaging in layoffs that required advance notice.

 Last month, a federal judge said Tesla workers must pursue their claims in private arbitration rather than court.
 The same issue could arise in the lawsuit against Twitter, as more than half of private-sector U.S. workers have signed agreements to arbitrate employment-related legal disputes.